mmeinzer/mattmeinzer/posts/map-by-hand/map-by-hand.md

   const newArr = []
   for (let i = 0; i < origArr.length; i++) {
     // For each array item, we call the callback function with 3 parameters:
-    // the item itself, the index, and the entire array... const result = cb(origArr[i], i, origArr)
+    // the item itself, the index, and the entire original array... const result = cb(origArr[i], i, origArr)

     // Then we add the result of that callback to the new array... newArr.push(result)
   }